 A quarter section of a microfluidic device was created, in order to study the behavior of a soft rubber gasket under compression.
 The model is fixed at the base and a downward displacement is imposed on the top surface, to squeeze the gasket.
 At first glance this seems a simple problem to solve, but in fact it is actually a deceptively difficult problem to solve as it includes hyper elastic material models, large strains and contact with friction.
 This requires the use of a nonlinear analysis approach.
-InSilixa decided that this was an ideal opportunity to test the new nonlinear solution for SOLIDWORKS users, SIMULIA’s Structural Simulation Engineer (SSE).
+InSilixa decided that this was an ideal opportunity to test the new nonlinear solution for SOLIDWORKS users, Structural Professional Engineer.

 The pre-compressed finite element model, shown below, was generated using SOLIDWORKS Simulation Premium for a non linear solution.
-The loads and boundary conditions weher easily applied as a hyper elastic material defined for the gasket.
+The loads and boundary conditions were easily applied as a hyper elastic material defined for the gasket.
 A quarter model is used as the problem is symmetric in nature and this will both speed up the solution and stabilize the model with symmetry constraints.
 Note the creation of tetrahedral (TET) elements by the mesh generator.

-SOLIDWORKS Simulation Premium is a good solver of basic nonlinear problems where the number and extent of the nonlinearity is limited, fictionless metal conatct or permenatnt metal deformation.
+SOLIDWORKS Simulation Premium is a good solver of basic nonlinear problems where the number and extent of the nonlinearity is limited, fictionless metal conatct or permanent metal deformation.
 However this problem has multiple and extreme non linearites in material and contact friction and the SOLIDWORKS Simulation Premium solver ran into convergence problems.
-It is common for a non-linear analysis to require some tuning to converge to a complete solution but rather than continuing to refine the SOLIDWORKS Simulation analysis in the hope of achieving a solution InSilixa decided to run the same problem in SSE for an ’Apples to Apples’ comparison.
+It is common for a non-linear analysis to require some tuning to converge to a complete solution but rather than continuing to refine the SOLIDWORKS Simulation analysis in the hope of achieving a solution InSilixa decided to run the same problem in Structural Professional Engineer for an ’Apples to Apples’ comparison.

 Michael T Taylor, Staff Mechanical Engineer, InSilixa